nfc-tools/libnfc/README-Windows.txt

 ============

 - MinGW-w64 compiler toolchain [1]
-- LibUsb-Win32 1.2.4.6 (or greater) [2]
+- LibUsb-Win32 1.2.5.0 (or greater) [2]
 - CMake 2.8 [3]

 This was tested on Windows 7 64 bit, but should work on Windows Vista and Windows XP and 32 bit as well.
-Only the ACS ACR122 reader is tested at the moment, so any feedback about other devices is very welcome.
+Only the ACS ACR122 and the ASK Logo readers are tested at the moment, so any feedback about other devices is very welcome.

 Community forum: http://www.libnfc.org/community/